DmitriySalnikov/godot_qoi/addons/qoi/README.md

 This is a QOI ([Quite OK Image Format](https://github.com/phoboslab/qoi)) wrapper for Godot Engine.
 This addon will allow you to read, write, encode and decode images to or from the QOI format.

 This is a GDNative library.
-Includes precompiled binaries for `Windows` and `Linux`, but it must compile for each platform which Godot Engine supports.
+Includes precompiled binaries for `Windows`, `Linux`, `macOS` and `Android`, but it must compile for each platform which Godot Engine supports.

+## Features

+* Fastest encoding
+* Fast decoding
+* Editor integration
+* Cross-platform
+* Simple API

+## Disadvantage

+* Large image file size
+* No VRAM compression

 ## Approximate comparison of QOI encoding speed vs PNG